pingidentity/terraform-provider-pingone/docs/data-sources/agreement.md

 ### Optional

-- `agreement_id` (String) The ID of the agreement language.
+- `agreement_id` (String) The ID of the agreement to retrieve.
+Either `agreement_id`, or `name` can be used to retrieve the agreement localization, but cannot be set together.
-- `name` (String) A string that specifies the name of the agreement.
+- `name` (String) A string that specifies the name of the agreement to retrieve.
+Either `agreement_id`, or `name` can be used to retrieve the agreement localization, but cannot be set together.

 ### Read-Only

-- `consent_counts_updated_at` (String) The time the consent count metric was last updated.
+- `consent_counts_updated_at` (String) The date and time the consent user count metrics were last updated.
 This value is typically updated once every 24 hours.
 - `description` (String) A string that specifies the description of the agreement.
 - `enabled` (Boolean) The current enabled state of the agreement.
 - `expired_user_consent_count` (Number) The number of users who have consented to the agreement, but their consent has expired.
 This value is last calculated at the `consent_counts_updated_at` time.